 Please Note: The information on this page refers to Round 6 of the program, which is no longer accepting applications.
 At this time, the next round of the Global Connections program has not been announced and is dependent on funding.
-Email email@example.com if you are interested in being notified when information on future iterations is available.
+To receive updates on future open application cycles, please subscribe to TCG Grant Updates.

 Eligible applicants must submit their applications through TCG's Online Application Portal no later than the listed deadlines.
 Recipients in Round 6 • Cycle A and Round 6 • Cycle B of this program are not eligible to apply in Round 6 • Cycle C and applicants can only receive one grant in Round 6.